-In order to make use of Appjobs Work, you need a Polish bank account (IBAN).
+In order to get payouts from Appjobs work, you need a Polish bank account (IBAN).
 In this article, we quickly explain how to get one.

 Polish citizens may open a bank account easily via the internet.
 Unfortunately, for foreigners, the rules are more strict.
 If you are a foreigner, in most banks you’ll have to show up in person at a bank branch to open an account.